CDCgov/prime-reportstream/prime-router/docs/features/0001-universal-pipeline-filter-reporting.md

 Additionally, quality filters can be reversed using the setting `reverseTheQualityFilter` on a receiver.
 When that property is set to `true`, anything that would normally pass the quality filter will be filtered out, and anything that would normally be filtered by the quality filter will be allowed through.
+In practice, this is usually used when an organization has two receivers for the jurisdiction; they can have one receiver use a quality filter to receive their "good" data, and they can set up a secondary receiver with the same quality filter reversed to receive everything else.

 ### Routing Filter

+Routing filters are used for any kind of routing filtering that doesn't necessarily fit well into the other categories.
 When a routing filter filters out items, it is recorded in the filtered report logs.
 The default behavior for the routing filter is to allow all, so if a receiver does not have routing filters set, then all reports at this stage will move on to the next filter without being logged.

 ### Processing Mode Filter

+Processing mode filters typically restrict received data to be either test or production data.
 When a processing mode filter filters out items, it is recorded in the filtered report logs.
 There is a default processing mode filter, so if a receiver does not have processing mode filters set, the following filters will be used by default:

 ```kotlin
    /**